• Skip to primary navigation

 kinship in South India

-The regions that come under south India are Andhra Pradesh, Karnataka, Tamil Nadu, Kerala and other regions which have people with different languages.
-It is complex to study the southern areas as they are dominated by the patrilocal and patrilineal system and in some areas matrilineal and matrilocal system.
+The regions that come under south India are Andhra Pradesh, Karnataka, Tamil Nadu, Kerala, and other regions that have people with different languages.
+It is complex to study the southern areas as they are dominated by the patrilocal and patrilineal system and in some areas matrilineal and matrilocal systems.

-So here we see marriages are used to strengthen the kin relationships one another.
-In south India, there are two sets of a line which guide people or descents with whom one can marry and second with whom one cannot marry.
+So here we see marriages are used to strengthen the kin relationships with one another.
+In south India, there are two sets of a line that guide people or descents with whom one can marry and second with whom one cannot marry.

 Mandelbaum, explains Dravidian kinship terminology “can be derived from a few postulates, a principal one being that the children of brother and sister should marry.
 The term used for cross-cousin of the opposite sex (a man’s mother’s brother’s daughter and usually also his father’s sister’s daughter) has the connotation of a prospective or possible spouse.
 By extension, all potential mates are called cross-cousin”.